merlynjocol/Data_Analysis_Vizualization_Peer_Learning/README.md

 * *Gender*  This variable shows how is the use of online tools and Peer Learning by gender

-# 4.Files in the respository
+# 4. Files in the repository

 * `Data_analysis.ipynb`: Contain the Exploratory data Analysis, final Analysis and visualizations
 * `responses_PL2.csv`: Contain the Dataset